dimagong/react-take-home-test-2/README.md

 ## Submission instructions

-Email founders@medisearch.io and give the GitHub users EduardOravkin and mpmisko access to the repo.
+Email `founders@medisearch.io` the zipped codebase containing your code.
 Also please honestly report the time that this test has taken you.
 However, please note that speed isn't very important.